daxitude/wp-admin-quick-search/readme.md

-# @todo
+# WP Admin Quick Search

-Adds ACE Editor to the post content editor for syntax-highlighting and more.
+Adds an autocompleting search box to the admin bar for quickly finding and jumping to a post

 ## Installation